JowhJy/Hidecoords/README.md

 Disclaimer
 ---
 I'm a new modder.
 I needed this for a server I'm working on and made it as a learning opportunity.
-Therefore the mod doesn't have all the features and the code is quite messy.
+Therefore the mod doesn't have all the features, the code is quite messy, and there could be bugs or crashes.
 But I still figured it might be useful to some others.
 Feel free to use the code as you please, and improvement suggestions are welcome!
 Known issues:
 * The main feature missing here from CoordinateOffset are the vast configuration options.
 Offsets are always set so you spawn in chunk 0,0 and this resets on death and dimension change.
 * Worldborder growing or shrinking looks really weird.